rahnaap/rahnaap/README.md

 - 👋 Hi, I’m @rahnaap
 - 👀 I’m interested in data analysis and data science
 - ✅ I completed my first year in data analysis at noroff and am currently pursuing my second year.
-- 🌱 I’m currently learning Python,Tableau,Power BI.
+- 🌱 I’m currently learning Deep learning.
 - 💞️ I’m looking for a Data Analyst job.
 - 📫 you can reach me on rahnaap9@gmail.com